Student loan payments resume in May. Here are 7 ways to prepare

 6. Be wary of scams.

 If someone reaches out to you asking for your student loan account PIN or password, that's a huge red flag.
 No legitimate student loan company is ever going to ask you for that.
 In fact, under the STOP Act, it's illegal for servicers to use personal information to access borrowers' aid records.
-Anyone who is allowed to access this data – a loan servicer, your university, the Education Department – is going to have their own credentials and won't need to ask for the borrower's pin or password.
+Any entities that are allowed to access this data — a loan servicer, your university, the Department of Education — are going to have their own credentials and won't need to ask for the borrower's pin or password.
 But that doesn't stop the scammers from asking.

 If they promise you forgiveness right out of the gate without really knowing anything about your situation, that's another big red flag.